 About Mary Ann Esposito

-Mary Ann Esposito is the creator and host of the PBS series, Ciao Italia, seen nationally and internationally.
-This year the series celebrates its 24th year, making it the longest running cooking series in America.
+As the creator and host of the nationally televised PBS series, Ciao Italia with Mary Ann Esposito™, she has brought those values to millions of Americans.
+This year, the series celebrates its milestone 25th season, making it the longest running cooking series in television history.

 Through Ciao Italia and appearances on other television programs including The Today Show, Regis and Kelly, QVC, the Food Network, Discovery Channel, Fox, Martha Stewart Radio, RAI International, The Victory Garden, Simply Ming, and so many others!), she has been able to share traditional Italian cooking with audiences around the world.

 Mary Ann has worked beside world-renowned chefs like Julia Child, Todd English, Daisy Martinez, Sara Moulton, Jacques Pepin, Martin Yan, and countless others who share the same passion for cooking.

 Countless organizations have recognized Mary Ann for her efforts to preserve the traditions surrounding Italian food and culture.
 In 2013 she received the Order of the Star of Italy Cavaliere award from the President of the Italian Republic as well as the Premio Artusi award for her work in promoting Italian food.
 Johnson and Wales University presented Mary Ann with their Distinguished Author Award.
 St. Anselm College conferred an honorary doctorate for her dedication to teaching and preserving authentic Italian cuisine.
 The Italian Trade Commission further distinguished Mary Ann by naming her a 2010 Hall of Fame honoree.